 Sales Copy Prompts: Headlines, Bullets, CTAs that Convert

-12 prompts for sales pages — headlines, lede, bullets, objection handling, social proof framing, urgency without sleaze, CTAs that name the next concrete action.
+12 battle-tested sales-page prompts for headlines, lede, bullets, objection handling, social proof, honest urgency, and CTAs that name one concrete next action.
+Updated June 2026.

 Sales copy fails when the model hands you “compelling” headlines that compel no one — “Transform Your Business With Our Revolutionary Solution” and 14 variants of the same beige sentence.
-These prompts force a specific audience, a named pain, a quantified outcome, and a CTA that points at one concrete next action.
-Pair with landing page copy prompts for the full-page structure.
+These 12 prompts force the four things that actually move a sale: a specific audience, a named pain, a quantified outcome, and a CTA that points at one concrete next action.
+Pair them with landing page copy prompts for the full-page structure.

 Best for